syl20bnr/spacemacs-elpa-mirror/melpa/exwm-x-readme.txt

 by `exwmx-sendstring'.

 **** :class
-Record the application's class, this key is used by `exwmx-jump-or-exec'.
+Record the application's class, this key is used by `exwmx-quickrun'.

 **** :instance
-Record the application's instance, this key is used by `exwmx-jump-or-exec'.
+Record the application's instance, this key is used by `exwmx-quickrun'.

 **** :title
-Record the application's title, this key is used by `exwmx-jump-or-exec'.
+Record the application's title, this key is used by `exwmx-quickrun'.

 **** :floating
 If set it to `t', application will floating when launched.